koepnick/hyprland-scripts/README.md

 # hyprland-scripts
-A small collections of Hyprland scripts
+A small collection of Hyprland scripts